Writing lines

-Writing lines is a form of punishment handed out to misbehaving students by people in a position of authority at schools.
+Writing lines is a form of punishment imposed by teachers on misbehaving students in schools.
 It is a long-standing form of school discipline and is frequently satirised in popular culture.

 Description

 Writing lines involves copying a sentence on to a piece of standard paper or a chalkboard as many times as the punishment-giver deems necessary.
-The actual sentence to be copied varies but usually bears some relation to the reason the lines are being given in the first place, e.g., "I must not talk in class".
+The actual sentence to be copied varies but usually bears some relation to the reason for the punishment being imposed in the first place, e.g., "I must not misbehave in class".

 It has been suggested that the use of writing as punishment conflicts with the pedagogical goal of encouraging students to enjoy writing.
 Writing is often used as a way to leverage shame and humiliation for punishment.
 However, particularly with young children, it may reduce disruptive behaviour at least while they are in the process of writing, simply because of the focus required for them to make the body movements for writing.